 From a starting point of the ‘Messiah’, the society began singing other music and over the years has performed baroque, romantic and modern music.
 The group originally rehearsed in Sparta, first at the Presbyterian Church, later the Municipal Building.
 In 1960 the group moved to Newton.

-Artistic Directors over the years have included Florence Wenzel Scudder, David Anderson, Willard Newton, Richard Pugsley, R. Lee Smith, John Arnedt, Albert Dorhout, Anita Meyer, John Lawson, Al Kopacka, and our current Artistic Director Joseph Piccirillo.
+Artistic Directors over the years have included Florence Wenzel Scudder, David Anderson, Willard Newton, Richard Pugsley, R. Lee Smith, John Arnedt, Albert Dorhout, Anita Meyer, John Lawson, Al Kopacka, and Joseph Piccirillo.

 In December of 2005, a major snowstorm hit Sussex County (no surprise there !!!), but it coincided with our Christmas Concert.
 As a result the concert was rescheduled to early January.